-Parameter Interaction Default value Description startAngleDeg YawLeftInteraction 10 Specifies the start angle at which the user must YawRightInteraction 10 considered successful.
-PitchUpInteraction 5 PitchDownInteraction 5 endAngleDeg YawLeftInteraction 30 Specifies the end angle at which the user must YawRightInteraction 30 considered successful.
+Parameter Interaction Default value Description startAngleDeg YawLeftInteraction 10 Specifies the start angle at which the user must YawRightInteraction 10 rotate their head for the interaction to be considered successful.
+PitchUpInteraction 5 PitchDownInteraction 5 endAngleDeg YawLeftInteraction 30 Specifies the end angle at which the user must rotate their head for the interaction to be YawRightInteraction 30 considered successful.
 PitchUpInteraction 20 PitchDownInteraction 20